Sandhyacharu/BreadthFirstSearch/README.md

 # Breadth First Search
 ## AIM
 To develop an algorithm to find the route from the source to the destination point using breadth-first search.

 ## THEORY
 Explain the problem statement

 ## DESIGN STEPS
 ### STEP 1:
-Identify a location in the google map:
+Identify a location on the google map.

 ### STEP 2:
-Select a specific number of nodes with distance
+Select a specific number of nodes(locations) with distance.

+### STEP 3:
+Import required packages.

+### STEP 4:
+Include each node and its distance separately in the dictionary data structure.

-### STEP -> Write your own steps:
+### STEP 5:
+End of program.

 ## ROUTE MAP
 #### Include your own map